shaivipandey/eas503-notes/chapters/02/built_in.md

 ```

-### round
+### Rounding
-The round function can be used to round.
+The `round()` function can be used to round floats.
 The optional second input argument specifies the number of digits after the decimal place.

 ```{code-cell} ipython3
 round(3.8)